tmtsoftware/esw-segment-db-prototype/esw-segment-web/README.md

 ```

 The release files are then found under ./dist (`snap` for Linux, `dmg` for MacOS).

+Notes:

-Note that you can only build a release for the OS that you are building on.
+* You can only build a release for the OS that you are building on.
+* To install the generated `snap` on a Linux system, you currently need to pass teh `--dangerous` option to `snap`, since it is not signed.

 ## References
 - ESW-TS Library - [Link](https://tmtsoftware/esw-ts/)